xchwarze/flipperzero-firmware-wPlugins/applications/external/marmalade/README.md

 ---

-## ⚙️ Jamming Modes Breakdown
+## ⚙️ Marmalade Modes Breakdown

-Each jamming mode is implemented as a distinct modulation scheme and data pattern.
+Each marmalade mode is implemented as a distinct modulation scheme and data pattern.
 The app generates these patterns and transmits them over the RF link to disrupt legitimate signals in the selected frequency range.

 ### 🦾 **OOK 650 kHz** (On-Off Keying):
 - **Pattern**: A continuous stream of `0xFF` (i.e., all bits set to `1`, equivalent to `11111111`).